 \subsection{Refusal Vector Extraction}

-\cite{zou2023representation} and \cite{arditi2024refusal} used \textit{difference-in-means} \citep{belrose2023diffinmeans} to extract the refusal vector from the model activation.
-They focused on the general refusal behaviour regardless of whether it was a true or false refusal.
-The candidate refusal vectors are extracted by calculating the difference between the mean activations when prompted with harmful queries $\mathcal{D}_{\text {harmful}}$ and those when prompted with harmless queries $\mathcal{D}_{\text {harmless}}$ at layer $l$ and token position $i$:
+In prior work, \cite{zou2023representation} and \cite{arditi2024refusal} used \textit{difference-in-means} \citep{belrose2023diffinmeans} to extract a refusal vector from model activations.
+They focused on general refusal behaviour, regardless of whether it was true or false refusal.
+The candidate refusal vectors were extracted by calculating the difference between the mean activations when prompted with harmful queries $\mathcal{D}_{\text {harmful}}$ and those when prompted with harmless queries $\mathcal{D}_{\text {harmless}}$ at layer $l$ and token position $i$:

 where $\mathbf{x}_{i,l}(\mathbf{t})$ is the residual stream activation of the transformer at token position $i$ and layer $l$ when prompted with text $t$.
 The \textit{diff-in-means} vectors across all layers at \textit{post instruction} token positions, such as the \texttt{[/INST]} for Llama2 models, are collected as candidates for the final refusal vector.
-To find the \textit{diff-in-means} vector that is the most effective in removing the refusal behaviour, the candidate vectors are ranked based on a drop in refusal score (as given in equation~\ref{eq:refusalscore}) after ablating the direction of the refusal vector from the model's activation stream.
+From all the candidate vectors, we find the vector that is the most effective in removing the refusal behaviour, by ranking them based on a drop in refusal score (as given in equation~\ref{eq:refusalscore}) after ablating it from the model's activation stream.
 The refusal score measures the token probability difference between the refusal-related tokens $\mathcal{R}$ such as \textit{`Sorry', `I'}, and the non-refusal-related tokens $\mathcal{V} \backslash \mathcal{R}$, at the first token position in the model's response:

-A similar approach can also be applied to find the vector that is most effective for enhancing the refusal after adding it to the activation.
+A similar approach can also be applied to find the vector that is most effective for increasing the refusal rate when added to model activations.